json-schema-org/json-schema-spec/jsonschema-core.md

 Unless otherwise specified, keywords act independently.

+Supplementary specifications are encouraged to specify any interactive behavior as part of the keyword whose behavior is modified.

 #### Annotations as an Interaction Mechanism

 This document uses annotations as a mechanism to describe the interactions